6 obstacles you’ll find on your next obstacle course

 Prepping for your next obstacle course?
 This list will give you the inside scoop on what to expect and how you can prepare for it.

-You’ve signed up to your next challenge — an obstacle course — but now you’re scoping out the most common obstacles so you can learn how to tackle them before event day.
+So, you’ve signed up to your next challenge — an obstacle course — but now you’re scoping out the most common obstacles so you can learn how to tackle them before event day.
 Look no further.
 These are the 6 most common obstacles you’ll find.

 Do you remember monkey bar sessions?
 Spending your childhood swinging about on the monkey bars that appeared in every playground?
 Well now you can reenact your childhood memories as almost every obstacle course will have some form of monkey bars.
 Some courses opt for traditional monkey bars while others make it more challenging, perhaps being placed over water or on an incline.